dannyvanderpol/php_web_framework/docs/uris_with_parameters.md

 If we navigate to URI `show-page/product` it will match the first URI.
 If we navigate to URI `show-page/about-us` it will also match the first URI.

-The seconds URI will never be used.
+The second URI will never be used.

 To fix this you can change the order: